konveyor/go-konveyor-tests/analysis/README.md

 Test cases can be configured using YAML files in addition to or instead of hardcoded Go structs.

-#### tc.yaml File Format
+#### Configuration source

-Test cases can be configured using `tc.yaml` files located in the dynamically cloned CI repository at `shared_tests/{test-case-name}/tc.yaml`.
+Configuration is loaded from a single aggregated YAML file in the dynamically cloned CI repository:

+- `shared_tests/test_cases.yml`

+Each entry in this file is keyed by the test case `Name` (as defined in `tc_*.go`) and may provide values for selected fields.
+Only empty/unset fields in the Go struct are populated from YAML.

 #### Hybrid Configuration

 The YAML configuration system works as a **hybrid approach**:

 1. Test cases can be partially defined in Go code (`tc_*.go` files)
-2. Missing fields are automatically populated from `tc.yaml` files during test execution
+2. Missing fields are automatically populated from `shared_tests/test_cases.yml` during test execution
 3. Only empty/unset fields in the Go struct are populated from YAML

 This allows for: